lccostajr/edx-documentation/en_us/students/source/SFD_update_acct_settings.rst

 Link or Unlink a Social Media Account
 ***************************************

-You can link your account to social media and other accounts, including Facebook, Google, school, and company accounts.
-When your accounts are linked, you can sign in automatically by signing in to your other account.
+You can link your edX or edX Edge account to social media and other accounts, including Facebook, Google, and school or company accounts.

+.. note:: If you link your accounts, whenever you sign in to the social media or other account, you also sign in to your edX or edX Edge account automatically.

 To link your account with another account, follow these steps.